oivalian/CPUmonitor/README.md

 - More hardware information

 > [!NOTE]
-> There are probably much better ways of presenting this, but as it evolves and my skills improve, CPmonitor will also.
+> There are probably much better ways of presenting this, but as it evolves and my skills improve, CPUmonitor will also.

 ### Creating the executable
 1) Ensure you have the prerequisite libraries imported